Hong Kong Giant Buddha Overlooks Lantau Island

 Hong Kong Celebrates The Bruce Lee Legacy

-After passing through the village, visitors can walk the physically-challenging, 260-plus steps to reach the platform where the Buddha is seated.
+After passing through the village, visitors can walk the physically challenging 260-plus steps to reach the platform where the Buddha is seated.
 Admission is free.

-The Buddha approach is guarded by 12 divine generals shown below, representing the Chinese zodiac and specific hours of the day.
+The Buddha approach is guarded by 12 divine generals shown below, representing the Chinese zodiac and represent specific hours of the day.

 Discover Hong Kong provides this description of the Giant Buddha and surroundings.

-“The remote Po Lin Monastery, hidden away by lush mountains, became a popular attraction when the extraordinary Tian Tan Buddha statue was erected in 1993.
-Facing north to look over the Chinese people, this majestic bronze Buddha draws pilgrims from all over Asia.
-The eyes, lips, incline of the head and right hand, which is raised to deliver a blessing to all, combine to bring a humbling depth of character and dignity to the massive Buddha.
-Opposite the statue, the Po Lin Monastery is one of Hong Kong’s most important Buddhist sanctums and has been dubbed ‘the Buddhist World in the South’.
+“The remote Po Lin Monastery, hidden away by lush mountains, became a popular attraction when the extraordinary Tian Tan Buddha statue…was erected in 1993… facing north to look over the Chinese people, this majestic bronze Buddha draws pilgrims from all over Asia… The eyes, lips, incline of the head and right hand, which is raised to deliver a blessing to all, combine to bring a humbling depth of character and dignity to the massive Buddha… Opposite the statue, the Po Lin Monastery is one of Hong Kong’s most important Buddhist sanctums and has been dubbed ‘the Buddhist World in the South’.
 Home to many a devout monk, this monastery is rich with colorful manifestations of Buddhist iconography and its pleasant garden is alive with birdsong and flowery scents.”

 The mountainous Lantau Island, which is twice the size of Hong Kong Island, is also home to Hong Kong’s international airport and to three- or four-family homes or condos along with huge apartment towers, many newly built, the latter in which most citizens reside throughout the city/state.